hustxiaoc/module-unique/README.md

 ### why?
-In a large project developed with node.Js, some modules are used frequently, let's say underscore or lodash. module A is depended on ```underscore```,and module B is depended on it too, they are depended on the same version.
+In a large project developed with node.Js, some modules are used frequently, let's say underscore or lodash. module A  depends on ```underscore```,and module B depends on it too, now they  depend on the same module with same version.
 So module underscore is loaded more than once , right?
-And that may cost a lot memory, very unnecessary .So why don't we set the cache for the same module with the same version.
+And that will cost a lot memory, what a waste! .So why don't we set the cache for the same module with the same version.
 Well , module-unique can help you solve this!

 ### How to use